 Which one should you use?

-Whether you want to use Advantage or Advantix will depend on your circumstances, your dog, and your local area.
+When it comes to the better of Advantage II vs. Advantix II, it’s going to depend on your circumstances, your dog, and your local area.

 Both treatment products are good for killing fleas quickly and without necessarily having them bite.
 However, if your dog has flea bite allergies or very sensitive skin then having the repellent activity of Advantix may be useful.